The Bowers, The Leigh Arms & Folk @ Acton Bridge.

 Nicholas Bower (1796-1846)

 George H Bower's granddad was Nicholas an Innkeeper.
-Not any old pub but The Leigh Arms, Acton Bridge, a steam packet inn, serving the Northwich Liverpool run which flourished in the 1820s.
-And The Leigh Arms was also, of course, a major source of sustenance for the gangs that worked the mill site just across the river.
+Not any old pub but The Bridge Inn, Acton Bridge, a steam packet inn, serving the Northwich Liverpool run which flourished in the 1820s.
+Formerly, The Bridge Inn, later named The Leigh Arms was also, of course, a major source of sustenance for the gangs that worked at the forge site just across the river.
+And a great spot for auctions and sales in the locality ... and meetings on important matters enclosures and tithes ...
+Nicholas was a worthy contributor to local life ...

 The

-Leigh Arms is situated in the village of Little Leigh in the heart of rural
+Leigh Arms is situated wan the village of Little Leigh in the heart of rural

 Cheshire.
 There has been an inn there since 17?? and the original road went